-For deck screws, use two screws per beam, for a total six screws for every deck floorboard.
+For deck screws, use two screws per beam, for a total of six screws for every deck floorboard.
 Drive the deck screws directly through the face of the floorboard until the head is level with the top of the board.
 Be sure to pull away any splinters that develop from screwing into the face of the board.

 Hidden fastener systems like Camo and Kreg require a jig that fits over the edge of the board.
 A special fastener is inserted into the jig and a cordless drill drives the fastener through the side of the board.
-The position of the fastener and its angle ensure that the fastener will not be visible.
+The position of the fastener and its angle ensures that the fastener will not be visible.